minerbra/minerbra/README.md

 🌱 Software Engineer learning to break it until I make it <br>
 👨🏻‍🎓 Bachelor's in Computer Science augmented by the indispensible skill of GoogleFu <br>
-🔭 I’m currently developing within the MEAN stack to sharpen my JavaScript skills <br>
+👨🏻‍💻 Currently developing a MEAN stack to sharpen my JavaScript skills <br>

 🚀 Looking for front-end, back-end and/or full-stack Software Engineer position <br>
 📫 How to reach me: bradyminer6471@gmail.com <br>